AdguardTeam/AdguardKnowledgeBase/03.macos/05.solving-problems/04.big-sur-issues/docs.en.md

 ## Compatibility with local proxies

-Any remote (non-local) proxy will work normally in Big Sur and doesn't require any additional actions from you.
+Any remote (non-local) proxy will work normally in Big Sur alongside AdGuard and doesn't require any additional actions from you.
 But with a local proxy (localhost), you have to remove it from System settings and configure it in AdGuard.

 To configure an upstream proxy in AdGuard for Mac in Big Sur, you need to go to *AdGuard menu -> Advanced -> Advanced Settings...*.
 Click on the *Value* area of the `upstream.proxy` setting to configure a proxy.